-Figure 9.8 Clustered MDS plot of victim industries [FILENAME 793725c06f008]
+Figure 9-8: Clustered MDS plot of victim industries [793725 c09f008.eps]

+Remember earlier we mentioned that this process converts multi-dimensional data into two dimensions?
+In looking at Figure 9-8, you can see how the transportation industry is clustered with the industries in the lower left, instead of the visually closer trade industry.
+Feel free to try changing experimenting with the number of clusters fed into the cuttree command.
+What we can take away from this particular visualization is that there are a lot more questions than answer from it.
+Why is healthcare in it’s own cluster?
+Why is the retail industry with NAICS code 44 so distant from the retail industry with NAICS code 45?
+What is going on in the Information industry that they are out on their own like that?
+The good news, is that we’ve got the data and the answers to these questions are just waiting to be discovered.

+[AU: It would be useful to come in behind this figure and indicate why this visual capability is so useful, how it helps you.
+Right now this section just sort of stops without your wrapping up to talk about why it’s significant that readers get they can cluster and visualize their data this way.
+Move back out to a general point to wrap things up in this section before you go into your summary.
+Thanks, Kevin (PJE)]

 Summary

-Open source work like R and Python have made running machine learning algorithms relatively easy.
-But there is a big difference between running a machine learning algorithm and running a machine learning algorithm well.
-Like it or not, machine learning has very deep roots in statistics and mathematics and attempting to dive into these techniques without an understanding of the subtleties and nuances may create more problems than they solve.
+Open source applications like R and Python have made running machine learning algorithms accessible and relatively easy.
+However, there is a big difference between running a machine learning algorithm and running a machine learning algorithm well.
+Like it or not, machine learning has very deep roots in statistics and mathematics.
+Attempting to dive into these techniques without an understanding of the subtleties and nuances may create more problems than they solve.
 Having said that, the best way to learn is to jump in head first and splash around.
-Grab (or generate) data, read the blogs, books and documentation and try several approaches.
-We can guarantee there will be some frustration along the way, but the outcome will be better learning and an overall better understanding of the data and thus the world around us.
+Grab (or generate) data, read the blogs, books, and documentation, and try several approaches.
+I can guarantee there will be some frustration along the way, but the outcome will be better learning and an overall better understanding of the data and, thus, the world around you.
+Such knowledge can feed directly into the security decisions you and your organization are facing on a daily basis.

+[[Author: First sentence--is “work” the right word here?
+It just seems off, but I’m not your intended audience....
+Kezia]]

 TE: I suggest “Open source tools…”

-For Further Reading
+[AU: Can you connect this summary back to the larger issue of security in the book?
+It would be nice to hook the learning in this chapter to how it will help them make better (read, more secure) decisions.
+Thanks, Kevin (PjE) ]

+[AR: fixed the first one, and added a sentence on the end there.

+Recommended Readings

+The following are some recommended readings that can further your understanding on some of the topics we touch on in this chapter.
+For full information on these recommendations and for the sources we cite in the chapter, please see Appendix B.

-Machine Learning for Hackers by Drew Conway and John Myles White.
-There are not many machine learning books for beginners but this book is one of them.
-It does a very good job at giving hands on examples in both R and Python and they avoid most of the math but not the challenges with the approaches.
-Overall this would be a good first book to purchase.
-Also, keep an eye on the book website for updates and changes.
+Machine Learning for Hackers by Drew Conway and John Myles White—There aren’t many machine learning books for beginners, but this book is one of them.
+It does a very good job at giving hands-on examples in both R and Python.
+They avoid most of the math but not the challenges with the approaches.
+Overall, this is a good first book to purchase.